Nuclass/Nuclass/README.md

 Our results demonstrate that multi-scale, uncertainty-aware fusion can bridge the gap between slide-level pathological foundation vision models and reliable, cell-level phenotyping.

----

-End-to-end training, inference, and figure reproduction for the double-blind NuClass manuscript.
-Paths are fully configurable so collaborators can recreate every experiment after downloading the required public assets.

----

 ## 1. Installation